-Following the tragic events that recently struck the country, the Australian government has implemented temporary changes to the current laws in order to allow backpackers to help rebuild fire-ravaged communities and renew their Working Holiday Visa.
-In fact, the new visa policy will allow people on a Working Holiday Visa to work for the same employer longer.
-In addition, construction work in disaster affected areas will be added to the government’s list of specified work.
-Everything you need to know, you will find in this article.
+Following the bushfires that ravaged Australia in 2019–2020, the Australian government implemented temporary changes to the current laws in order to allow backpackers to help rebuild fire-damaged communities and renew their Working Holiday Visa.
+As of 2022, flood recovery work in declared flood recovery areas is also eligible for WHV renewal.
+In addition, there have been changes to eligible types of construction work and the qualifying regions.
+You will find everything you need to know in this article.

-Tourism Minister Simon Birmingham said these measures would be a boost for communities affected by the fires.
-“Each additional person we can integrate into these communities is an additional visitor to help protect local jobs and keep local businesses alive,” he said.
+Tourism Minister Simon Birmingham said at back in 2020 that the measures would be a boost for communities affected by the fires.
+“Each additional person we can bring into these communities is one more visitor to help protect local jobs and keep local businesses alive,” he said.

 Changes for construction jobs

 Construction work in disaster areas, including clearing land, rebuilding fences and houses and demolishing, repairing dams, roads and railways now falls under the government definition of jobs eligible for a renewal of your WHV.
 The list of added jobs can be found on the Immigration website.